arjityadav/arjityadav.github.io/_posts/2025-07-31-Equivariant Diffusion for Molecule Generation in 3D.md

 require an ordering of atoms, making them well-suited for permutation-invariant tasks like molecule generation.
-- Likelihood Computation : A well-defined variational lower bound allows us to evaluate how likely a generated molecule is, an essential feature in scientific and industrial applications.
+- Likelihood Computation : A well-defined variational lower bound allows us to evaluate how likely a generated molecule is, an essential feature in scientific and industrial9 applications.

 ### 3.3 The Noising and Denoising Processes